Active ingredients: folinic acid

 Always read the label.
 If symptoms persist see your healthcare professional.

-Clear, straw to pale yellow coloured solution, free from visible particulate matter.
+A clear, straw to pale yellow coloured solution, free from visible particulate matter.

 Do I need a prescription?